Tech Resources # 2

 Tech Resources will provide staff members tutorials, instructions, directions, and other learning tools.

-The following is are possible resources for you to consider in support of your instructional practice.
+The following are possible resources for you to consider in support of your instructional practice.

 - Foreign language teachers have an additional practice site that students might find engaging.
 Duolingo offers excellent, individualized practice for students studying a variety of foreign languages.
 Its combination of verbal and written language work makes it a free find worth delving into.